 account you select, ensure that it has been granted the

 Logs Writer role in the IAM & Admin section of the

 Running locally and elsewhere

-To use the Stackdriver Logging library for Python outside of Google Cloud Platform, including running the library on your own workstation, on your data center's computers, or on the VM instances of another cloud provider, you must supply your GCP project ID and appropriate service account credentials directly to the Stackdriver Logging library for Python.
+To use the Cloud Logging library for Python outside of Google Cloud, including running the library on your own workstation, on your data center's computers, or on the VM instances of another cloud provider, you must supply your Google Cloud project ID and appropriate service account credentials directly to the Cloud Logging library for Python.

 Viewing the logs

 After deployment, you can view the logs in the Logs Explorer.